 One of the coolest things to do in Banff takes just under an hour and a half to get to from Banff along the trans canada highway.

 Whether your an experienced rafter, or a beginner – there are numerous companies that offer tours for a wide range of levels and experiences that extend into the Kananaskis river and Horseshoe canyon.

 21) Drive along the Bow Valley parkway

-For an alternative and equally enjoyable ride to the Trans canada highway, this stretch of road runs for 50 km parallel to the highway and provides some epic scenic stops along the way.
+For an alternative and equally enjoyable ride to the Trans Canada highway, this stretch of road runs for 50 km parallel to the highway and is very underrated!

-The Bow River crosses paths with the 1A many times, showcasing the best of Banff attractions like Bow Falls in downtown and the terminus, or where the mouth of the Bow River begins; Bow Lake.
+The Bow Valley parkway crosses paths with the 1A many times, showcasing the best of Banff attractions like Bow Falls or where the mouth of the Bow River begins; Bow Lake.

 Johnston Canyon is one stop along here you cannot miss by following the catwalk through the lower canyons and continuing a further 1.2km to the upper falls.

 To see one of the most photographed spots in all of Banff national park, head to Morant’s Curve where you might see a perfectly timed shot of the rail line passing through the shot snaking along the bow river, with rocky peaks in the distance.

 This shot of the Rocky mountaineer is even more impressive in Banff in winter time when the trees covered in snow.

 Your guide to the best Banff winter activities